10:38 04 June 2015

 All volunteers will be under the direction of, and report to the Safety Officer.

-All applicant should complete the application form provided and submit it to the Club by 12th June 2015.
+All applicant should complete the application form provided and submit it to the Club.

 Applicants will be DBS checked.
 This will be undertaken by the Club’s Welfare Officer.